Legion (2010 film): Critical response

-Kim Newman compares the film to Tales from the Crypt: Demon Knight, The Terminator, and The Prophecy, stating, "In most religious-themed-end-of-the-world films - and there are more than you'd think - its the righteous who stand against the dark.
-Here, it's gun-owners, which suggests how thoroughly screwed-up Legion's values are."
+Kim Newman compares the film to Tales from the Crypt: Demon Knight, The Terminator, and The Prophecy, stating, "In most religious-themed-end-of-the-world films—and there are more than you'd think—it's the righteous who stand against the dark.
+Here, it's gun-owners, which suggests how thoroughly screwed up Legion's values are."

-Collis Clark of Entertainment Weekly refers to this movie as dull: "The problem lies not with the cast, and Kate Walsh in particular deserves some sort of medal for the scene in which she narrowly escapes being dissolved by pus.
+Collis Clark of Entertainment Weekly refers to this movie as dull: "The problem lies not with the cast, and Kate Walsh, in particular, deserves some sort of medal for the scene in which she narrowly escapes being dissolved by pus.
 Alas, the script is a rough beast that slouches toward utter ludicrousness.
 'The future has been unwritten!' intones Paul Bettany's Michael at one point.
 But Legion barely seems to have been written at all."

 Mike Hale of The New York Times says, "Unfortunately, the script by Scott Stewart, who directed, and Peter Schink emphasizes stagebound melodramatics and banal television-style catharsis over action and humor...
 Amid a bull market for end-of-days tales, 'Legion' stands out for its explicitly biblical underpinnings and its claustrophobia."

 Peter Bradshaw in The Guardian says, "Not many horror movies have the decency to let elderly performers steal the show.
-But Jeanette Miller absolutely walks off with this one, in the robustly written role of a potty-mouthed satanic old lady who takes a fatal bite out of someone's neck.
-Paul Bettany plays the particularly badass angel who comes to earth in an attempt to stop God and his heavenly armies wiping out humanity."
+But Jeanette Miller walks off with this one, in the robustly written role of a potty-mouthed satanic old lady who takes a fatal bite out of someone's neck.
+Paul Bettany plays the particularly badass angel who comes to earth in an attempt to stop God and his heavenly armies from wiping out humanity."